ALIGN-analoglayout/ALIGN-public/compose/README.md

 Note that services that are 'up' are live and have live filesystems.
-Edits there will impact the overall flow, so you can check changes by modifying files in the relevant containers.
+Edits there will impact the overall flow, so you can check changes by modifying files inside the relevant containers.
 You can git push from those containers as well.